zhjuncai/dotfiles/README.md

 the author has the same idea just like I do.
 And he also wrote a exllent post to introduce how to save and sync your own dotfiles.

-I cut down those setups that current I don't need and leave all good stuff that I thought suit for me.
+I cut off files that current I don't need and leave all good stuff that I thought suit for me.

 1. Bashrc